Navid200/xDrip/docs/Nightscout/FreeDNS.md

 Now, if you go to [Subdomains](https://freedns.afraid.org/subdomain/), you will see your new subdomain:
 ![](./images/FD_hostname.png)
-That is what you will be using to access your Nightscout in a web browser after the switch.
+That is what you will be using to access your Nightscout in a web browser.
 <br/>
 <br/>